tandasat/cs_driver/README.md

 - https://github.com/tandasat/capstone/commit/52959a1bb8eca4d9162396cb4ea3cdfbf31a2b98
 - https://github.com/tandasat/capstone/commit/743bf536e0c14b4934c7d92cd5c749eef1baf258

-This change is to let myinttype.h and platform.h use the non-stanadard headers (stdint.h and stdbool.h), which are not available for drivers.
+This change is to let myinttype.h and platform.h use the non-stanadard definitions instead of the standard headers (stdint.h and stdbool.h), which are not available for drivers.

 Note that _KERNEL_MODE is defined when a program is compiled with the /kernel option as explained in the "/kernel (Create Kernel Mode Binary)" page on MSDN.